 When he rejoined the rest of them inside, Melissa had once more cooked lunch for them all and was sitting down next to Mei as they went over designs for a series of new guns for those of them who couldn’t already attack from range.

 “A few of those flying fish hit the crow’s nest with enough power to punch straight through,” the rock-hard wannabe hero said, shaking his head and gesturing upwards with the thumb.
 “We’re going to need to repair that.
 And I think we need to seriously think about shifting our watch organization a bit.
-I think there need to be three people on watch at least.
-One up in the crow’s nest, one of the wheel, and then one walking the deck.
+I think there needs to be at least three people on watch.
+One up in the crow’s nest, one in the wheel, and then one walking the deck.
 It’ll cut in on our sleep, but there’s some damage to the gunwales and a few of the planks that Momo must’ve missed last night.
 Those fish were a little too manly for the main deck, too.”

 “I’m just grateful we weren’t hit with the worst the Grand Line had to offer us last night because I don’t think either Izuku or Yaomomo were in any mind to notice,” Melissa drawled, sounding a little jealous for some reason.